kuzikov/cv/index.md

 ## Currently

 I study at [Alem](https://alem.school) programming school based on [01-EDU](https://01-edu.org) platform and looking for a job offer in the IT industry.
+Now diving into the world of blockchain, cryptocurrencies and related cool stuff.

 ## About

+I am student of Alem programming school.
 I have a hands-on experience in development backend, web applications, cli tools and other things using the Golang and js.
-Now diving into the world of blockchain, cryptocurrencies and related cool stuff.

 ### Technical skills